devopsgroup-io/catapult/README.md

         1. Create a "Bamboo" group.
         2. Attach the "AmazonEC2FullAccess" policy to the "Bamboo" group.

-2. Atlassian Bamboo Sign-Up and Configuration
+4. Atlassian Bamboo Sign-Up and Configuration
     1. Create a Bamboo Cloud account at https://www.atlassian.com/software/bamboo
     2. Sign in to your new custom Bamboo instance https://[your-name-here].atlassian.net
     3. Go to your Elastic Bamboo configuration https://[your-name-here].atlassian.net/builds/admin/elastic/editElasticConfig.action
         1. Set your AWS EC2 "Bamboo" Access Key ID and Secret Access Key

+5. [*Optional] CloudFlare
+    * CloudFlare is optional, however, it provides two major components - free SSL certificate functionality (https) and DNS management - just update the name servers to clark.ns.cloudflare.com and liv.ns.cloudflare.com from the registrar where you purchased the domain name and devopsgroup.io Catapult Release Management will handle the rest.
+    1. Create a CloudFlare account at https://www.cloudflare.com
+    2. Sign in your new CloudFlare account
+    3. Vist your My Account section at https://www.cloudflare.com/a/account/my-account and scroll down to your API Key and place the token value in ~/configuration.yml at ["company"]["cloudflare_api_key"]
+    4. Place the email address of the email address that you used to sign up for CloudFlare at ["company"]["cloudflare_email"]

 # Usage #

-devopsgroup.io Release Management is centered around web and database servers.
+devopsgroup.io Catapult Release Management is centered around web and database servers.
 The web and database servers are provisioned (created) via Vagrant and continuously integrated (when new code is detected) via Bamboo.

 ## Adding Websites ##